EpiQAL: Benchmarking Large Language Models in Epidemiological Question Answering and Reasoning: Method

+0.2em \textbf{Epidemiology Taxonomy.} Existing classification frameworks in epidemiology are organized along dimensions that do not suit our purpose.
+Study design taxonomies \citep{10.1093/ije/dys049} classify by research methodology, ICD-11 organizes diseases by pathology, and the CDC Field Epidemiology Manual structures knowledge by investigation procedure.
+None of these frameworks organize epidemiological knowledge by \emph{reasoning competency}, which is what we need for controlling question generation across distinct inference types and enabling topic-level analysis of model performance.
+To ensure broad coverage across epidemiological subdomains, we develop a taxonomy in consultation with a faculty member in biostatistics and epidemiology through five rounds of iterative refinement, where each round involved reviewing example articles per topic and refining class/topic boundaries and their descriptions.
+The taxonomy is organized into six high-level classes covering complementary stages of epidemiological investigation.
 Each class contains multiple topics that provide finer-grained control over question intent.
 For EpiQAL-A and EpiQAL-B, we sample a topic and use its description to steer evidence selection, question phrasing, and option design.
-EpiQAL-C derives supervision from paper structure rather than taxonomy guidance, as its goal is to reconstruct author-stated conclusions regardless of topic.
+EpiQAL-C derives supervision from paper structure rather than taxonomy guidance.
 The complete taxonomy with all 25 topics and their descriptions is provided in Appendix~\ref{app:epi_tax}.

-0.2em \textbf{Domain Knowledge Augmentation.} EpiQAL-B incorporates external knowledge $\mathcal{E}$ during construction to encourage multi-evidence inference-oriented questions and harder distractors.
-We extract disease entities from the source document $\mathcal{D}$, link them to biomedical knowledge graphs, and summarize related triples into natural language signals.
-These signals help elicit questions whose solution requires bridging document evidence with epidemiological principles.
-At evaluation time, $\mathcal{E}$ is withheld, so that success requires models to use parametric knowledge rather than relying on provided signals.
-Appendix~\ref{app:external_knowledge} details the construction procedure.